 The key to stress-free walking is to avoid over-thinking it.
 You don’t have to go really fast.
 Yes, that will get your heart pumping, but you can still experience the benefits of walking even if your pace is slower.
 It’s also not necessary to walk 10,000 steps per day.
 That number was manufactured for marketing purposes by a Japanese company that makes pedometers.
 Really, any amount of walking is beneficial.

 According to Peter Snyder of Brown University’s Alpert Medical School, “what we’re finding is that of all of these noninvasive ways of intervening, it is exercise that seems to have the most efficacy at this point—more so than nutritional supplements, vitamins and cognitive interventions … The literature on exercise is just tremendous.”
 And the simplest and easiest exercise of all, is walking.
 If it were a medicine, people would buy it by the bucketful.

 Now that my body is stronger, I don’t notice the benefits of walking quite so much.
 That’s one thing about being really sick.
 You can tell what helps and what doesn’t, because the effect on your body is immediate.
 But I still remember how a walk made me feel.
 I remember how my blood started to circulate better, how my muscles and my skin felt invigorated.
 I remember how my energy picked up and my mood improved.
 So, I’m a believer.
 Now, it’s your turn.
-Time to get out and walk!About the author: Rebecca Wong has been working in the herbal business since 2000.
+Time to get out and walk!About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.